-Follow this article for useful tips on how to make your own descaling solution.
+Follow this article for valuable tips on how to make your keurig descaling solution diy.
 This homemade formula includes the natural ingredients calcium hydroxide, citric acid, and baking soda.

 Well, all the water that passes through our coffee machine collects deposits.

-This is a result of the process of heating water and its natural minerals.
+It is a result of the process of heating water and its natural minerals.

-This process is called “limescale” and, in order not to have it develop into a problem you should perform descaling regularly.
+This process is called “limescale”, and, in order not to have it develop into a problem, you should perform descaling regularly.

 It usually depends on how hard your water is and how often you use your coffee maker.

 Usually in homes with hard water, you have to descale every 1-2 months.
-But if your machine is used a lot more often, then you may have to do it even more often.
+But if your machine has used it quite a lot of times, you may have to do it even more often.

-How to Naturally Descale my Coffee Maker
+How To Naturally Descale My Coffee Maker

-But instead of using a ready-made solution, I actually recommend to make your own.
-Homemade descaling solutions are affordable and it’s completely safe for the environment.
+Instead of using a ready-made solution, I recommend making your own.
+Homemade descaling solutions are affordable, and it’s entirely safe for the environment.

 - Stir and start your decalcifying cycle.